 At this point, nearly every Major League team has some kind of variable pricing model where depending on how in-demand a game is, the ticket prices you'll pay at the gate may go up or down.

-Sometimes pricing varies from day to day, other times it is a more formal "tiered" structure where when they are playing a big draw team like the Yankees, you'll pay a premium price compared to a perennial bottom-dweller who might be in the "budget tier."
+Sometimes pricing varies from day to day, other times it is a more formal “tiered” structure like when they are playing a big draw such as the Yankees.
+In these cases, you’ll pay a premium price compared to a perennial bottom-dweller who might be in the “budget tier.”

 So rather than focusing on specific prices and sections which tend to change fairly often, I want to talk about general rules and strategies for getting the best deals on tickets.